 Inigo Jones was born in London.
-He caught the attention of the royals by designed exquisite masques which were a kind of a ball that was enjoyed by the royalty.
+He caught the attention of the royals by designing exquisite masques which were a kind of ball that was enjoyed by royalty.
 He provided the settings and costumes for these fancy dances.

 20. Pietro da Cortona

 Pietro da Cortona was an Italian architect who was a true representative of high Baroque architecture.
 His real name was Pietro Berrettini but he is known for his birthplace which was Cortona (a small town in Tuscany).

 When he went to Rome in his teens, he was influenced by the ancient Roman sculptures and the paintings of Annibale.
 He was encouraged by Cassiano dal Pozzo to study ancient Roman sculptures and architecture.

 Most of his career includes some majestic pieces of paintings but some part of his career is dedicated to architecture as well.
 Among his architectural works, the façade for the church Santa Maria Della Pace in Rome is the most prominent one.
 It spreads on one side, across the front of a cloister, and an adjacent church on the other side.

 Bernini was the son of the popular sculptor, Pietro Bernini.
 He was a great sculptor from an age as early as 8 years.
 Bernini moved to Rome in 1606 when his father was invited by Pope to work on the construction of Basilica Santa Maria Maggiore.